All Episodes

 Not Americans cool off to border crossing.

-Not Americans, not cool.
+Not Americans not cool.

 No, Americans cool.

-Put the word two in there.
+Put the word to in there makes it really ambiguous.

 No question what they're trying to convey.